Equal Justice Under Law

 Now that so many professors have been dismissed, Tulane has created a new category of faculty employee, the professor practitioner, apparently modeled after nurse and teacher practitioners who take the place of doctors and teachers, respectively, in many instances.
 This new class of disfranchised faculty will carry the title of "Professor of Practice," and its ranks will be filled by postdoctoral fellows, lecturers, and teaching fellows—ordinarily poorly-paid journeymen aspiring to enter academia at the instructor or assistant professor level.
 Initially, up to 25% of all Tulane's faculty could be professors of practice [48].

-According to senior vice president for academic affairs and provost Lester Lefton, this new policy will "strengthen and renew undergraduate education at Tulane" [48].
-It also dramatically reduces expenditures for faculty salaries, diminishes faculty empowerment, and could be Tulane's unique contribution toward creating the New Academic Order.
+According to senior vice president for academic affairs and provost Lester Lefton, this new policy will "strengthen and renew undergraduate education at Tulane" [57].
+It also dramatically reduces expenditures for faculty salaries, diminishes faculty empowerment, and could be Tulane's unique contribution toward creating a New Academic Order.
+In effect, the practitioners of hitherto honored occupations, the physician, the teacher, the scientist, have been converted into mere wage laborers.

 Who's on First?